radixCSgeek/soop/README.md

 +------------- min (0 - 59)
 ```

 Soop uses a simple flat-file syntax for it's work docket.
-File is name "docket" and expected to exist in the working directory of Soop.
+The file is named "docket" and expected to exist in the working directory of Soop.
 The docket file syntax looks like this:
 ```
 * * * * *  <---- Cron style line to mark a scheduled block of tasks
         type:command arg1 arg2 arg3  <---- one or more task entry lines in each scheduled block